nmdwolf/nmdwolf.github.io/_posts/2023-06-30-TypeTheory.md

 <hr id = "Overview">
 <div class = "nav-block"><div class = "side">Overview</div></div>

+The structure of the talk was as follows:
 * What is typing?
 * Why is it useful?
 * What is type theory?